Will Gadkari get support of ‘DMK’ in Nagpur?

 There are a total of 21,26,574 voters, including 10,45,934 women, in Nagpur.

-More than 50 percent voters in the Nagpur constituency are Other Backward Classes (OBCs), mainly comprising Kunbi and Teli communities.
+More than 50 per cent voters in the Nagpur constituency are Other Backward Classes (OBCs), mainly comprising Kunbi and Teli communities.

-Of the rest, around 15-20 percent voters are Dalits, both Hindus, and Buddhists, while Muslims account for around 12 percent.
+Of the rest, around 15-20 per cent voters are Dalits, both Hindus, and Buddhists, while Muslims account for around 12 per cent.

 Nagpur has around 4.5 lakh Dalit voters.